Boulevard Naturalization Pilot Program

 Fall 2023 Changes

-Throughout the pilot program, City administration has been evaluating the feasibility and effectiveness of naturalizing boulevards within our city.
-Based on these evaluations to date, City Council has directed adjustments to the program boundaries in:
+Throughout the pilot program, City administration has been evaluating the feasibility and effectiveness of the pilot program areas.
+Based on these evaluations, City Council directed adjustments to the program boundaries in:

 • 116 Ave near Copperwood